KentStateWeb/rwd/_posts/2016-03-11-week9-preview.md

 * Both undergraduate and graduate sections
 * Permission from the student's advisor is required in order to register for the course

-Let your friends know and encourage them to contact their advisor to get them registered.
-Please <a href="http://www.rwdkent.com">send them to the RWD website</a> or have them contact me with any questions about the course.
+Please <a href="http://www.rwdkent.com">send those interested to the RWD website</a> or have them contact me with any questions about the course.

 Many programs will substitute this class as one of the required program electives.